Compare & Shortlist Manufacturing Maintenance Software

 • Improving workplace health and safety

-What Is the True Cost of Downtime In Manufacturing?
+The True Cost of Downtime In Manufacturing Plants

 Manufacturing downtime occurs when a piece of equipment or machinery is not in operation.
 For instance, a manufacturer may stop production to carry out maintenance and repairs on a machine to help improve performance.
 This type of downtime is harmless, and can even be necessary.
 But, there are other types of downtime that have a less desired impact.